St. Mary's A.D.S. Cemetery, Haisnes, France

 The cemetery and memorial are accessible to the public daily and there are no opening hours.

-There is a small parking pull off area off the road at the front of the cemetery.
-Visitors are advised to take care when getting in and out of a car, especially on the side nearest the road.
-The road is generally not busy, but vehicles often travel at high speed, so visitors moving about around parked cars are advised to be aware of this.
+There is a small parking pull off area off the road.
+Visitors are advised to take care when getting in and out of a car.
+The road is generally not busy, but vehicles often travel at high speed, and visitors moving around parked cars are advised to be aware of this.

 Loos Memorial to the Missing